-MB: Include findings: IGA with all parties; coordination with CPDG creating Concept Plan
+MB: Include findings: IGA with all parties; coordination with CPDG creating Concept Plan a.
+A mix and intensity of uses that will make efficient use of the public systems and facilities described in subsection C;

 B. A local government, in creating a concept plan to comply with this section, shall consider actions necessary to achieve the following outcomes: